sashank06/ICWSM_Emoji/README.md

 parsing_json.Rmd -> Extracting tweets and necessrary fields from JSON.
 Depends on the annotation made available in the annotations folder to further pre-processs the dataset.
 ```
+**Classifier**
+1. Prepare the excel file with tweets and label.
+2. Run the classifier.

 **Steps needed to produce the figures in the paper**
 1. Prepare the excel file with required fields